 Mending Collective is a collective of artists creating space for people to come together to learn and practice visual mending techniques.
 We are concerned with economic models dependent on escalating consumption and waste, specifically within the garment industry, but indicative of production in general.
 We explore the traditional practices of mending and the shared sensory and social experiences of mending together as a means to counter this narrative.

 Mending Circle: Make Do and Mend

 Mending Collective’s first public workshop was part of 100 Days Action's Community Care-in* at Southern Exposure, March 5th, 2017.

 This Mending Circle was based on Make Do and Mend— a booklet published by the British ‘Board of Trade Make Do and Mend Advisory Panel’ in 1943 as part of the war effort.
 In response, we ask what patriotism might be in our present time.
 The workshop moved through a variety of techniques, inviting participants to bring items in need of mending.
-The sheer existence of such a manual points to the way the act of mending could be considered patriotic.
-In response, we ask what patriotism might be in our present time.